Treasured as one of most precious and most noble of all japanese tea. Uji Gyokuro (first flush) is said to be the best.

 Rolled, needle-shaped tea leaves

-Normal way - Pour 60°C water into a 250-350ml cup and infuse with a Gyokuro tea bag.
+Normal way - Pour 60°C water into a 250-350ml cup and infuse with a Gyokuro tea bag for 1-2 minutes.

 Kyusu (Teapot) Method - Place (7-8g) 1.5 tablespoons of Gyokuro into the Kyusu, pour 60°C water and steep for 1.5 to 2 minute then serve.
 Repeat for further brews.